 Improved Access to Benefits

-The state of the VA claims process is improving but has a long way to go.
-I have supported Congressional efforts like the VA Appeals and Modernization Act to address the backlog of disability claims that have plagued the system, and I will continue to support the actions and resources needed to resolve this continuing issue.
+The state of the VA claims process is improving but more work remains to be done.
+I have supported Congressional efforts to address the backlog of disability claims that have plagued the system, and I will continue to support the actions and resources needed to resolve this continuing issue.
 Veterans should not be made to wait years before an initial rating decision is made or appeal is decided.

-I continue to support legislative efforts to take care of our veterans who may have been exposed to harmful chemicals while serving overseas and to ensure that all veterans receive full access to the benefits to which they are entitled.
-In August 2022, Congress passed the PACT Act which expands access to healthcare and disability benefits to servicemembers who were exposed to toxic substances.
-This legislation will help millions of veterans, who sacrificed their health for our country, receive the care they need.
+I continue to support legislative efforts to take care of our Veterans who may have been exposed to harmful chemicals while serving overseas, to combat Veterans’ homelessness, and to ensure that all Veterans receive full access to the benefits to which they are entitled.

 Improved Access to Educational Opportunities

-I was proud to help pass the Post 9/11 Veterans Educational Assistance Improvement Act, legislation that makes it easier for veterans to use their earned educational benefits.
-The Post 9/11 GI Bill has helped veterans seeking training and college degrees.
-The Post 9/11 GI Bill is not perfect.
-We are working to make necessary improvements and common-sense changes to the law to allow flexibility in the program and to make sure that it is implemented as intended by Congress.
+I am a proud advocate for legislation that makes it easier for Veterans to use their earned educational benefits.
+We are working to make necessary improvements and common-sense changes to the law to allow flexibility in educational benefit programs and to make sure that it is implemented as intended by Congress.

 Sharing Your Story